9e-Docteur/DocModDocumentation/README.md

-# Welcome to the Documentation of DocMod!
+# Welcome to the Documentation/Wiki website of DocMod!

-Please note that this is not finished!!!
+Please note that this is not finished!

-This site was created using [**Docsify**](https://docsify.js.org), which is an open source documentation site generator, and imported in GitHub page.
+Use the sidebar to navigate trough the wiki.